Decian persecution: Exemption of the Jews

 Julius Caesar had formulated a policy of allowing Jews to follow their traditional religious practices, a policy which was followed, and extended, by Augustus.
 This gave Judaism the status of a religio licita (permitted religion) throughout the Empire.

-Roman authorities respected tradition in religion and the Jews were following the beliefs and practices of their ancestors.
+Roman authorities respected tradition in religion, and the Jews followed the beliefs and practices of their ancestors.
 It was well understood that Jews would not perform sacrifices to the Roman gods or burn incense before an image of the Emperor.
 In contrast, the Christians were a new phenomenon, and one that did not seem like a religion to Roman authorities at all; both the earliest extant Roman references to Christianity, Pliny the Younger and Tacitus in his Annals about 116, refer to Christianity as superstitio, excessive and non-traditional religiosity that was socially disruptive.
-Christians had abandoned the religion of their forefathers, and were seeking to convert others, which seemed dangerous to the Romans; refusal to sacrifice for the Emperor's well-being appeared seditious.
+Christians had abandoned the religion of their forefathers, and were seeking to convert others, which seemed dangerous to the Romans; refusal to sacrifice for the emperor's well-being appeared seditious.

 Effects of the edict on Christians

 Christians were prohibited by their faith from worshipping the Roman gods or burning incense before an image of the Emperor.
 Refusal resulted in the deaths of some notable Christians, including Pope Fabian, Babylas of Antioch and Alexander of Jerusalem.
-The numbers of people put to death for refusing to obtain a certificate is unknown.
+The number of people put to death for refusing to obtain a certificate is unknown.
 Large numbers of Christians performed the sacrifices as required, so much so that authorities at Carthage were overwhelmed by the numbers seeking a certificate and were forced to issue a notice requesting people to come back the next day.
 Many other Christians also went into hiding, especially in Egypt, Africa and Anatolia, including Dionisius of Alexandria and Cyprianus of Carthage.

 After the edict

-The effects of the edict on Christian communities, many of which had until then lived peacefully and undisturbed, was traumatic.
+The effects of the edict on Christian communities, many of which had until then lived peacefully and undisturbed, were traumatic.
 Many lapsed in their faith, and their readmission into the Christian community was opposed by the schismatic Novatian.
 By 251, efforts to enforce the edict had died down, and although short-lived, the "Decian persecution" became in the collective memory of the church an episode of monstrous tyranny.

 Decius died in June 251, causing his edict to lapse; it had been in force for approximately eighteen months.
-Deliberate persecution of Christians within the empire began in 257 AD under emperor Valerian, and intensified in 303 AD during the Diocletianic Persecution.
+Deliberate persecution of Christians within the empire resumed in 257 AD under emperor Valerian followed by a period of relative tolerance under Gallienus before intensifying again in 303 AD during the Diocletianic Persecution.